Rishithagovini/Rishithagovini/README.md

 # 👋 Introducing Myself
 Hi there!
 I'm Rishitha, a passionate Data Analyst with a strong foundation in turning raw data into actionable insights.
-Around 4 years of experience, I thrive on uncovering hidden patterns and delivering impactful visualizations.
+I thrive on uncovering hidden patterns and delivering impactful visualizations.

 ## 📚 Projects & Guides
 Explore my portfolio to see real-world applications of: